FooSoft/yomichan-anki/README.md

 | <kbd>Shift + Ctrl + #</kbd> | Add current Kanji at index 0 - 9 to deck            |
 | <kbd>Ctrl + #</kbd>         | Add current term at index  0 - 9 to deck            |
 | <kbd>Alt + #</kbd>          | Add current term at index 0 - 9 to deck as Hiragana |

+### AnkiConnect ###

+AnkiConnect is a new and revolutionary feature which allows external applications to communicate with Yomichan, making it possible to query decks and create new flash cards directly.
+When enabled, Yomichan will initialize a simple [AJAX](https://en.wikipedia.org/wiki/Ajax_(programming)) server running on port `8765` (only connections from `localhost` are accepted for security reasons) and begin accepting requests for Anki-related tasks.
+This functionality was developed primarily to support interfacing with the [Yomichan extension for Chrome](/projects/yomichan-chrome-ext), thus making it possible to create new cards directly from your web browser.

 ### Importing Vocabulary ###